 From left to right are metallic, Kevlar, and Organic discs (Bruce?
 Is this correct?)

 Here’s the Superior diaphragm clutch with organic friction for street use.
 The organic disc will not stand up to the punishment associated with racing.
 This is a coarse tooth hub for vintage Ford applications.

 This is a Kevlar clutch friction in fine-tooth for GM applications.
-A fine tooth hub provides greater strength because there’s more shaft and hub surface area.
+A fine-tooth hub provides greater strength because there are more shaft and hub surface area.
 Kevlar can be used for street and strip, however, it is primarily a racing clutch.
 It can take tremendous punishment and come back for more.

 Here’s a closer look at the Kevlar surface.
 All of our Superior Kevlar clutches are nearly 100-percent Kevlar for extraordinary durability and long life.
 Kevlar doesn’t look all that intimidating but don’t let looks deceive you.
 Kevlar is the toughest clutch material available.
 If you buy it for street use you will never have to buy another clutch.